nooop3/keycloak-mfa-enrollment-orchestrator/deploy/README.md

 - `../target` is bind-mounted into `/opt/keycloak/providers`, so the freshly built JAR is immediately visible to Keycloak.
 - A lightweight marker file at `.dev/keycloak-restart` is touched during the Maven `package` phase (and by `scripts/watch-mvn-package.sh`).
 The `develop.watch` entry monitors the `.dev` directory and, when the marker changes, syncs it into the container and restarts Keycloak.
 - Always use `docker compose watch` (or `docker compose up --watch`) while iterating so the restart automation stays active.
 Without watch mode, rebuilds still land in `/opt/keycloak/providers`, but you must restart Keycloak manually.

+### Persisting the Dev H2 Database

+The compose file also mounts `./data` (relative to this `deploy/` directory) into `/opt/keycloak/data`, which is where Keycloak stores its dev-mode H2 database files.
+This means:

+- The first time you run `docker compose watch`, the `deploy/data/` directory will be created automatically.
+- Realm changes (users, config, etc.) persist between container restarts because the embedded H2 database lives on your host filesystem.
+- To reset the environment, stop Keycloak and delete the `deploy/data/` directory before starting the watcher again.